-Building a house requires the knowledge of how walls are constructed, the ability to use the tools, and the practical skills to implement the techniques.
+Building a house requires the knowledge of how walls are constructed, sure.
+But it also requires the ability to use the tools, and the practical skills to implement the techniques.

 Yes, the knowledge is necessary, but it is not sufficient.

 Statistics doesn’t make sense to students because it is taught out of context.
 Most people don’t really learn statistics until they start analyzing data in their own research.
-Yes, it makes those classes tough because students need to acquire the knowledge before they truly understand it.
+Yes, it makes those classes tough.
+You need to acquire the knowledge before you can truly understand it.